AckerlyXu/heima/articles/virtual-network/virtual-network-multiple-ip-addresses-cli-nodejs.md

     Enter the following commands to create an IP configuration with a dynamic private IP address and no public IP address:

+    ```azurecli
     azure network nic ip-config create --resource-group myResourceGroup --nic-name myNic1 --name IPConfig-3

-    >[AZURE.NOTE]
+    ```

+    >[!NOTE]
     >Though this article assigns all IP configurations to a single NIC, you can also assign multiple IP configurations to any NIC in a VM.
 To learn how to create a VM with multiple NICs, read the Create a VM with multiple NICs article.

-6. [Create a Linux VM](/documentation/articles/virtual-machines-linux-create-cli-complete/#create-the-linux-vms) article.
+6. [Create a Linux VM](../virtual-machines/virtual-machines-linux-create-cli-complete.md#create-the-linux-vms) article.
 Be sure to remove the ```  --availset-name myAvailabilitySet \ ``` property as it is not required for this scenario.
 Use the appropriate location based on your scenario.

-    >[AZURE.WARNING]
+    >[!WARNING]
     > Step 6 in the Create a VM article fails if the VM size is not supported in the location you selected.
 Run the following command to get a full list of VMs in China East, for example:
     > `azure vm sizes --location chinaeast`
     > This location name can be changed based on your scenario.